 3. Start saving and keep your emergency fund intact

 Once you know what things are going to cost you and you have your budget squared away, it's time to start saving.
 Build a line item into your existing budget to start putting money aside for your wedding.
 Keep in mind that you may need to forgo certain things in other to meet your savings goals for your big day.
 Things like daily coffees, gym memberships, vacations, shopping etc might need to be placed on the back burner while you save for your big day.

 Also if you choose to put your long term savings on hold while you put aside money for your wedding, it's important to keep your emergency fund intact because life happens regardless of whether you are planning a wedding or not.
-Your emergency fund should be used towards your wedding expenses.
+Your emergency fund should not be used towards your wedding expenses.